Welcome to the New York Cyber Abuse Task Force.

 Join our cause

-The task force is focused on providing a network of resources for survivors to combat cyber abuse.
+The Task Force is focused on providing a network of resources for survivors to combat cyber abuse.
 We meet regularly to share knowledge and collaborate towards a future that is free of technology-facilitated gender based violence.

 Or if you are interested in starting a Task Force in your state or region!